fundapps/TechDocs/README.md

 For all methods, authentication is made against your FundApps environment.
 You are required to include the Username and Password of an API user in the FundApps environment you have set in the `X-Client-Environment` header.

 ## Available Nomenclatures `GET /rest/api/v1/nomenclatures`
-List of available data vendors, identifier types and position services and more.
+List of available data providers, identifier types and position services and more.
 Those can be requested from this endpoint.
 You must then use the appropriate ids for parameters in other requests.

-Id | Data Vendor
+Id | Data Provider
 ---|------------
 1  | Refinitiv
 2  | Bloomberg